olets/hometown-prompt/README.md

 ## Usage

-Hometown shows
+Hometown shows, in this order

 - The current user, if not one you've configured as hidden
 - The current host, if not one you've configured as hidden
 - The time the prompt was drawn
-- Any custom prompt content
+- User-configured content
-- The current working directory, or other custom content
+- The current working directory
+  - The number of path segments before the CWD is configurable.
+  - If CWD is a subdirectory of a Git repo, the Git root and the CWD are shown — "git-parent/**git-root**/sub/subsub")
 - The checked out branch or, if HEAD is detached, the checked out commit
   - color is determined by whether or not the index is dirty
 - If a branch is checked out:
   - Its name, colored by whether or not the index is dirty
+  - Whether or not it has a remote tracking branch
   - If it has an upstream (that is, [`@{upstream}`](https://www.git-scm.com/docs/gitrevisions#Documentation/gitrevisions.txt-emltbranchnamegtupstreamemegemmasterupstreamememuem)),
-    - How many commits ahead of the upstream it is
+    - How many commits ahead of the upstream the local branch is
-    - How many commits behind the upstream it is
+    - How many commits behind the upstream the local branch is
-    - The upstream's name if different from the local's
     - The upstream's remote if different from your default
+    - The upstream's name if different from the local branch's
+    - Color is dependent on context and status:
+      - If no distinct push remote, colored if the local is either ahead or behind
+      - If there a distinct push remote, colored if the local is behind
   - If it has a push remote (that is, [`@{push}`](https://www.git-scm.com/docs/gitrevisions#Documentation/gitrevisions.txt-emltbranchnamegtpushemegemmasterpushemempushem)) different from the upstream,
-    - How many commits ahead of the push remote it is
+    - How many commits ahead of the push remote the local branch is
-    - How many commits behind the push remote it is
+    - How many commits behind the push remote the local branch is
     - The push remote's remote if different from your default
-    - Want to show the upstream branch's name?
-Weigh in at at [romkatv/gitstatus/#291](https://github.com/romkatv/gitstatus/issues/291)
+    - (The push branch's name is not shown.
+Want it to be?
+Weigh in at at [romkatv/gitstatus/#291](https://github.com/romkatv/gitstatus/issues/291))
-- Up to one tag which points to the current commit
+- The first tag pointing to the current commit, if there is one
-- The stash count
+- The number of stashes
-- The assume-unchanged files count
+- The number of files with the assume-unchanged bit set
-- The skip-worktree files count
+- The number of files with the skip-worktree bit set
-- The untracked ("new") files count
+- The number of untracked ("new") files
-- The conflicted files count
+- The number of conflicted files
-- The unstaged deleted files count
+- The number of unstaged deleted files
-- The unstaged modified files count
+- The number of unstaged modified files
-- The staged new files count
+- The number of staged new files
-- The staged deleted files count
+- The number of staged deleted files
-- The staged modified files count
+- The number of staged modified files
-- The name of the ongoing action, if any
+- The name of the ongoing action (for example "rebase") if any

 ### Examples